Online Programs

-Georgetown Law’s online programs, which include the Executive LLM in Taxation, Executive LLM in Securities & Financial Regulation, MSL in Taxation, and Certificates in International Tax and State and Local Tax, are not designed to meet educational requirements for a specific professional license or certification or to qualify a student to sit for the bar exam in any state or jurisdiction.
+Georgetown Law’s online programs, which include the LL.M. in Taxation, M.S.L. in Taxation, and Certificates in Employee Benefits, Estate Planning, and International Tax, are not designed to meet educational requirements for a specific professional license or certification or to qualify a student to sit for the bar exam in any state or jurisdiction.

 Residential Programs for Foreign-Trained Lawyers